RayMathew/crisis-core-materia-fusion-api/README.md

 1. Add more unit tests.
 2. Create a separate Dockerfile for local builds, and move PostgreSQL setup into it.
 3. Reduce the setup required for `.env` file.
 4. Add `.golangci.yaml` into the pipeline and fine-tune the individual linter checks.
-This might incur some costs, so it is the least priority for now.
+This might incur some costs, so it is the lowest priority for now.
 5. The big one - create a new endpoint for materia fusion with items.

 ## Thanks